Best Selenium Alternatives you should try:

 Coded UI tests are nothing but the automated tests that are used to drive the application through its User Interface (UI).
 It is mainly used to test the functionality of the whole application.
 Important features of CUIT are functional testing, rich extensibility, and generating code in VB or C #, resilient playback, and intent-aware recording.

-HP UFT (Unified Functional Testing) is a commercial and automation testing tool used to test web-based and desktop applications including the client-server applications.
+HP UFT (Unified Functional Testing) which is now maintained by Micro Focus is called UFT One.
+It is a commercial and automation testing tool used to test web-based and desktop applications including client-server applications.

 IBM RFT (Rational Functional Tester) is an automated testing tool used for regression and functional testing, data-driven testing, and GUI.
-It develops scripts using Java and .Net which requires programming experience.
-Powerful features of RFT are Storyboard Testing, data-driven testing, dynamic scripting etc.
+It develops scripts using Java and .Net which require programming experience.
+Powerful features of RFT are Storyboard Testing, data-driven testing, dynamic scripting, etc.

 Based on the requirements of your project or assignment you can select a particular tool and make use of it.